 The cost of heavy equipment theft can be difficult to assess.
 According to the report, annual estimates vary between $300 million to $1 billion.
 These don’t include losses due to business interruption including costs for short-term rentals, project related-penalties, and wasted workforce and management time.
 To add to the woes, recovery rate is relatively poor with only about 20 percent of stolen equipment being found.

-Unlike the automobile industry, equipment security has not improved much in the past few years.
+Unlike the automobile industry, heavy equipment anti-theft devices have not improved much in the past few years.
 For this reason work site security is especially important to prevent theft.
 Telematics systems also provide some piece of mind since GPS data can be used to locate missing equipment, while geofences notify owners of any unauthorized usage or movement.

 To learn the four other reasons why you need telematics for your heavy equipment, please download our latest white paper “5 Reasons You Need to Track Your Heavy Equipment”.